 WLGSL is participating in the Middle School Softball Program in Loudoun County!

 In spring 2019, three softball leagues in Loudoun County launched the inaugural season of the Middle School Softball Program.
 The three leagues (Ashburn Girls Softball League, Leesburg Girls Softball League and Lower Loudoun Girls Softball League) fielded 10 teams from 13 different schools.
 In instances where there were not enough players from a single school, the players from two schools were combined.
-For the spring 2020 season WLGSL will also be participating and plans to field teams from both Harmony and Blue Ridge Middle Schools.
+For the spring 2022 season WLGSL will again be participating and plans to field teams from both Harmony and Blue Ridge Middle Schools.

 The Middle School Softball Program is not operated or endorsed by Loudoun County Public Schools.